atharvpuranik/Indian_bikes_data_scrapped/README.md

 This project aims to scrape bike specifications and highlights from Bikedekho.com for more than 20 bike brands.
 The scraped data includes various technical specifications and features of each bike.

 ### Credits
 The data scraped in this project is sourced from [Bikedekho.com](https://www.bikedekho.com/).
-All credit for the data goes to Bikedekho.com.

 ### Features
 - Scrapes bike specifications and highlights from Bikedekho.com.